LEARNAcademy/syllabus/rails_fullstack/routes_controllers_views.md

 end
 ```

-### Controller Challenges
-For each section below: generate a new controller, methods to reach, and routes.

-### Joke
-- As a user, I can go to the url 'localhost:3000/' and see a welcome message as well as you and your partner's names.
-- As a user, I can go to the url 'localhost:3000/question' and see the set-up for a joke.
-- As a user, I can go to the url 'localhost:3000/answer' and see the punchline to the joke.

 ### The View

 So far our routes and controllers are only returning a basic string from the controller method.
 But, we probably want to make more complex views.